BJP, RSS bent upon damaging country’s Ganga-Jamuni tehzeeb: Akhilesh Yadav | Politics

 BJP, RSS bent upon damaging country’s Ganga-Jamuni tehzeeb: Akhilesh Yadav

-But BJP is trying to break this social fabric, he alleged.The BJP is trying to demolish the Ganga-Jamuni tehzeeb of Hindus and Muslims, he asserted, adding that the BJP and RSS agenda of spreading hatred in the society is causing damage to the democracy and the unity and integrity of the country.Using its administrative powers, the BJP government wants to suppress the voice of opposition and dissent.
+But the BJP is trying to destroy this social fabric, he alleged.The BJP is trying to demolish the Ganga-Jamuni tehzeeb of Hindus and Muslims, he asserted, adding that the BJP and RSS agenda of spreading hatred in society is causing damage to democracy and the unity and integrity of the country.Using its administrative powers, the BJP government wants to suppress the voice of opposition and dissent.

 - Country: